Teleport

 Error during negotiation step: the server requires that the client support enhanced RDP security with CredSSP

-This means that the RDP server is requiring Network Level Authentication (NLA).
+This means that the RDP server is requiring NLA.
 Teleport currently requires that NLA is disabled in order to perform its certificate-based passwordless login.

-To disable NLA, follow the instructions in our Desktop Access Manual Setup.
-If you are still encountering this error after disabling NLA in Active Directory, run the following command from the Windows Desktop command prompt as an administrator to force the policy update:
+To disable NLA, follow the instructions to allow remote desktop connections in the group policy object you have configured for Teleport connections.
+If you are still encountering this error after disabling NLA in Active Directory, run the following command from the Windows Command prompt as an administrator to force the policy update:

 gpupdate.exe /force